MemoryTshipapu/Holiday_Resort_Website/README.md

 * Javascript
 * Visual studio code

+## Prerequisites
+There are no prerequisits to run the project

+## Usage
+Clone or download this project, then open the index.html file in your preferred browser.

+## Contributors
+Contributions, issues and feature requests are welcome!

 ## Challenges :
 I was only recently exposed to javascript, so I believe that incorporating it into my website was a bit of a challenge.
 However, it was a great opportunity for me to learn more and explore javascript.